Related ToolsPyramid AnalyticsLookerTableauPower BiQlik SenseDomoZoho Analytics

 The Microsoft Ecosystem Lock-In

-This integration becomes a limitation if you’re not Microsoft-centric.
-The connector library (300+ sources) falls short of Domo’s 1,000+, and some SaaS integrations require custom Power Query work.
+For Azure, Office 365, or Dynamics 365 shops, Power BI integration is seamless: governance through Azure AD, reports embedded in Teams, Excel users connecting natively.
+The connector library (300+ sources) falls short of Domo’s 1,000+ and some SaaS integrations require custom Power Query work.

 Where Decision Intelligence Falls Short

-Governance gets messy at scale.
-Unlike Looker’s centralized LookML, Power BI lets each user define metrics independently, leading to metric drift.
-Real-time refresh requires Premium capacity starting at $4,995/month, negating the budget advantage for organizations needing live dashboards.
+Governance gets messy at scale - unlike Looker’s centralized LookML, Power BI lets each user define metrics independently, leading to metric drift.
+Real-time refresh requires Premium capacity starting at $4,995 per month.

 Power BI Pricing